 Dr. Sherry Shamblin, Hopewell Health Centers (HHC)

-Dr. Shamblin reported that construction at their building in The Plains is complete and move in will be completed in phases and they are waiting for inspections with all being completed in October.
-She also discussed the report in the members packet and explained why they are less busy in July due to staff vacations and Children Services scaling back services during the summer.
+Dr. Shamblin reported that construction The Plains building is complete, with phased move-in planned and final inspections expected to wrap up in October.
+She also summarized the report related to behavioral health services in Athens, Hocking, and Vinton counties.

 Ellen Martin, Health Recovery Services (HRS)

-Ms. Martin reported that August 31st is the National Overdose Awareness Day and a lot of events happening.
-She also said they have been busy with OHMHAS and other reports.
+Ms. Martin reported that August 31st is National Overdose Awareness Day, with many events planned.
+She also noted that the team has been busy preparing reports for OhioMHAS and other funders.

 3. Jordan Pepper, NAMI Athens

-Ms. Jordon reported that they are expanding services into Hocking and Vinton Counties and are looking for volunteers in those counties.
-They are planning trainings to facilitate programs there.
-Their NAMI Basics class will begin on September 8th and held at Memorial Health which is a class taught by parents with lived experience who have children with mental illness.
-Ms. Jordan also announced their upcoming speakers series.
+Ms. Pepper reported that they are expanding services into Hocking and Vinton Counties and are recruiting volunteers in those counties to assist with planned trainings.
+The NAMI Basics class will begin on September 8th, and is a class taught by parents with lived experience who have children with mental illness.
+Ms. Pepper also announced their upcoming speakers series.

 4. Chelsey Young, John W. Clem Recovery House

-Ms. Young reported they are preparing for their Ohio Recovery Housing recertification in September and their Annual Fundraiser is September 13th at 9:00 a.m. at the Dairy Barn.
+Ms. Young reported they are preparing for their Ohio Recovery Housing recertification in September and their annual fundraiser is September 13th at 9:00 a.m. at the Dairy Barn.

 5. Chris MacNeal, Recovery Connections of Southeast Ohio

-Mr. Macneal reported that their board members changed the name of the agency from Southeast Ohio Hope Center to Recovery Connections of Southeast Ohio.
-He also said they have relocated to the Blue Line Dr. building with NAMI Athens and Athens Photographic Project.
-Mr. MacNeal is also helping coordinate four Overdose Awareness Day activities.
+Mr. MacNeal reported the agency’s name has been changed from Southeast Ohio Hope Center to Recovery Connections of Southeast Ohio.
+He also said they have relocated to the Blue Line Dr. building along with NAMI Athens and Athens Photographic Project.
+Mr. MacNeal is also working with partners to facilitate four Overdose Awareness Day activities.

 6. Kelly Madewell, My Sister’s Place

-Ms. Madewell said there was a task force meeting in Hocking County that went very well.
-She spoke about a survivor, Stephanie Seibel, who is acting as a bridge between the task force and agencies.
-Ms. Seibel has started a support group called Broken Halos which began with one participant and grew to nineteen participants in three months.
-Ms. Madewell said the COVID funding that was used for their hotel program that allowed them to house victims when the houses are full will no longer be received.
-She said they have funding from the Board to house Hocking County survivors in hotels and Broken Halo is donating funds from their fundraising to support the hotel program as well.
-Ms. Madewell is on the on-call rotation and said it heartbreaking to hear stories form people they are unable to provide shelter for.
-Housing in Athens County is the reason people moved slowly through the shelter, they aren’t unsafe they just have nowhere to go.
+Ms. Madewell highlighted the contributions of survivor Stephanie Seibel, who is serving as a bridge between the task force and local agencies.
+Ms. Seibel has also launched a support group, Broken Halos, which has grown from one participant to nineteen in just three months.
+She also noted that the COVID funding previously used for hotel stays when shelters were full is no longer available.
+However, funding from the Board will support hotel stays for Hocking County survivors, and Broken Halos is contributing additional funds from its fundraising efforts.
+Ms. Madewell shared that it is heartbreaking to hear stories from individuals they are unable to shelter.
+She explained that limited housing options slow the transition process for shelter residents; while these individuals are not in immediate danger, they have nowhere else to go.